BW PolyureaProtective CoatingsContact

 What floor details need special attention before coating?

-Concrete pores, surface dusting, rough texture, cracks, low spots, local defects, moisture, contamination, sanding requirements and flatness should be reviewed before coating.
+Concrete pores, dusting, rough texture, fine cracks, low spots, local defects, moisture, oil contamination, sanding requirements, expansion areas, equipment zones and traffic paths should be reviewed before coating.

 What topcoat thickness is recommended for BW0-8027?

-The product data lists BW0-8027 recommended dry film thickness of 100-200 micrometers as a topcoat, with theoretical coverage of 0.15 kg/m2 at 100 micrometers film thickness.
+The product data lists BW0-8027 recommended dry film thickness of 100-200 um as a topcoat, with theoretical coverage of about 0.15 kg/m2 at 100 um film thickness.
+Final topcoat thickness should follow project exposure, color and service requirements.

 What information is needed before specifying the system?

-Share floor area, concrete condition, roughness, defect depth, required build thickness, sanding requirement, traffic load, water contact, chemical exposure, outdoor weather exposure, topcoat color and inspection standard.
+Share floor area, concrete condition, roughness, defect depth, required build thickness, sanding requirement, traffic load, water contact, chemical exposure, outdoor weather exposure, topcoat color, project location, construction timeline and inspection standard.